Walkthrough: Use Group Policy to configure Windows Update for Business

 You can control when updates are applied, for example by deferring when an update is installed on a device or by pausing updates for a certain period of time.

-To enable Microsoft Updates use the Group Policy Management Console go to Computer Configuration > Administrative Templates > Windows Components > Windows Update > Get updates for other Microsoft Products
+To enable Microsoft Updates use the Group Policy Management Console go to Computer Configuration > Administrative Templates > Windows Components > Windows Update > Configure Automatic Updates > Install updates for other Microsoft products

 Drivers are automatically enabled because they are beneficial to device systems.
 We recommend that you allow the driver policy to allow drivers to updated on devices (the default), but you can turn this setting off if you prefer to manage drivers manually.
 If you want to disable driver updates for some reason, use the Group Policy Management Console to go to Computer Configuration > Administrative Templates > Windows Components > Windows Update > Do not include drivers with Windows Updates and enable the policy.